-Join Sean Adams for an in-depth discussion in this video First steps, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video First steps, part of Layout and Composition: Marketing Collateral.

 Like the lyrics of that song, let's start at the very beginning.
 Before I begin designing anything, I need to make sure I have all the elements I need.
 When I sit in a meeting, I sometimes hear the assignment and immediately begin to solve the problem with typography, shapes, images and color.
 But, I can't do that until I have all the information.
 Otherwise, I might create something entirely wrong for that project.
 I need to know first, what the message is.
 This is the idea and concept.

 Being pretty alone, is like nice frosting on a terrible cake.
 I want to determine what I'm saying.
 Whom I am saying it to, and how they get the message.
 Getting to the right message takes time and collaboration.
 I work with my client to learn as much as possible about his or her business, audience, and what makes them unique.
 I have heard of designers walking into a meeting and saying, I know your business, this is what you should do.
 But I will never know my client's world as well as they do.

 So, I spend time with them, and try to really hear what they're saying.
 I also want to pin down the target audience.
 It can't be everyone in the world.
 And then I rough out a list of items that might be needed.
 Once I've arrived at the right message, target audience, and possible items to design, I begin designing an overall look and feel.
 This will likely include a logo, color palette, typographic palette, materials, and image treatment.